sosy-lab/sv-witnesses/lint/doc/Developing.md

 # Witnesslint Development Instructions

+## Installation for Development

+0. You will need a python version >=3.5.

+1. Witnesslint uses `poetry` for dependency management and packaging.
+Install poetry with `pip install poetry`.

+2. Install project dependencies with `poetry install`.

 ## Releasing a new version

 1. Bump version number in `witnesslint/__init__.py` and `pyproject.toml` to next release version.